 What Is Dysgraphia?

-If you or your child struggles to form letters, spell words correctly, or even read your own handwriting, it could be dysgraphia — a brain-based disability that affects fine motor skills, particularly writing.
+If you or your child struggles to form letters, spell words correctly, or even read your own handwriting, the problem could be dysgraphia — a brain-based learning disability that affects fine motor skills, particularly writing.

 What Is Dysgraphia?

 - Dysgraphia is a learning disability that affects handwriting and fine motor skills.

 - It interferes with spelling, word spacing, and the general ability to put thoughts on paper.

 - It makes the process of writing laboriously slow, with a product that is often impossible to read.

 - When the act of forming letters requires so much effort that a child forgets what he wanted to say in the first place, it’s not surprising that children with dysgraphia often hate to write, and resist doing so.